 Since less of your money will be going to interest, you might be able to afford extra payments on your refinanced loan.
 Many refinancing lenders in the U.S. don’t charge a prepayment penalty, so you probably won’t have to worry about racking up any prepayment fees either.

-Some lenders also offer additional rate discounts if you make on-time payments or sign up for automatic payments.
-MPOWER Financing, for example, offers a 0.50% rate cut if you put your refinanced student loan on autopay and an additional 0.50% rate discount after you’ve made six consecutive payments using autopay.
+Some lenders also offer an additional rate discount in specific instances.
+MPOWER Financing, for example, offers a 0.25% rate cut if you put your refinanced student loan on autopay.

 Taking these steps to reduce your interest rate as much as possible could help make your loan more affordable as you work to pay it off faster.